zhouyu102030/open-box/docs/en/visualization/visualization.md

 + **logging_dir='usr/logs'**
     + Set the **absolute path** where you want the visualization webpage locates.
-    + After the optimization, in logging_dir/history/task_id, you will see an html document named by the task_id and the time you create the task.
-This is the visualization webpage.
+    + After the optimization, in path 'logging_dir/history/task_id', you will see an html document named by the task_id and the time you create the task.
+This is the visualization webpage, and you can open it with a browser.

 ## Basic Visualization